FIRST Championship: Host cities

 1992 was the first year of the FIRST Robotics Competition.
 Just over 20 teams competed at one event, which was held at Memorial High School in Manchester, New Hampshire.
 In 1993, the sole competition was held at Bishop Guertin High School in Nashua, New Hampshire.
 In 1994, the competition was held at Nashua High School.
 In 1995, FIRST had grown to the point to which they had outgrown the one competition, so they moved to a regional qualifier system, and thus the FIRST championship was born.
 From 1995 through 2002, the championship was held at Epcot Center in Orlando.
 Reliant Park in Houston was the venue for 2003.
 Atlanta served as host city from 2004 through 2010.
 In 2005, the contract with Atlanta was extended through 2007 with options for 2008 and 2009.
 In 2009, St. Louis was selected, from three finalists, to serve as host city for 2011 through 2013.
 In 2012, the tenure at St. Louis was extended until 2014.
 In 2013, the tenure in St. Louis was once again extended for three additional years through 2017.

 The 2017 through 2019 championships consisted of two championship events, located in two different cities on back to back weekends.
 The 2017 championships was held in St. Louis, centered at the Edward Jones Dome, and in Houston, Texas, at the George R. Brown Convention Center, Toyota Center, and Minute Maid Park.
-2017 marked St. Louis's final hosting of the event for the foreseeable future, ending its seven years hosting the event, as well as FIRST Championships's return to Houston, following the 2003 Championships at NRG Park.
+2017 marked St. Louis's final hosting of the event for the foreseeable future, ending its seven years hosting the event, as well as the FIRST Championship's return to Houston, following the 2003 Championships at NRG Park.
 In 2018 and 2019, Houston continued to host a championship, with Detroit, Michigan taking St. Louis's place.
 The Detroit championships took place at Cobo Center and Ford Field.

-FIRST Robotics Competition
+FRC World Championship

 The FIRST Robotics Competition Championship is the final and largest event of the season.
 The winners of each regional competition as well as the top teams from each district advance to the FIRST Championship.
-They are placed into one of the 8 divisions to compete.
+They are placed into one of the 8 divisions, named after influential individuals in STEM, to compete.
 The winning alliance from each division (a set of 4 teams) moves on to compete on the Einstein Field.
 The winning alliance on the Einstein Field is declared the FIRST Champion.

 The FIRST Robotics Competition Championship was initially divided into 4 divisions: